Cacti/documentation/Principles-of-Operation.md

 <img src="images/principles_of_operation.png" width="200"/>

-In enterprise installations, you're dealing with potentially thousands of devices of different type, e.g. servers, network equipment, appliances and the like.
-To retrieve data from remote targets/hosts, cacti will mainly use the Simple Network Management Protocol SNMP.
-Thus, all devices capable of using SNMP will be eligible to be monitored by cacti.
+In enterprise installations, you're dealing with potentially thousands of devices of different type, e.g. Servers, Network Equipment, Appliances, Sensors, PDU's, Static Transfer Switches and the like.
+To retrieve data from remote targets/hosts, Cacti will mainly use the Simple Network Management Protocol SNMP.
+Thus, all devices capable of using SNMP will be eligible to be monitored by Cacti.
+But that's just the simplest case.

-Many customers gather data using an out of band processes like the hmib plugin, store the data in transient tables, and then do the device data collection directly from those transient tables.
-That design, since no device can be nearer in latency than the database, can scale to 30, 40, even 50 thousand devices with relative ease in Cacti depending on the size of your database and data collector server (sockets, cores, threads).
-When using this N-Tiered methology, most customers will use Cacti's script server which is a memory resident PHP interpretor that preloads all scripts used to gather data, therefore, it's super fast, and parallel in nature.
+Many customers gather data using out of band processes like using the Cacti hmib Plugin, which stores data in transient tables, and then Cacti can do device data collection directly from those transient tables.
+That design, since no device can be nearer in latency than the database, can scale to 30, 40, even 50 thousand devices with relative ease in Cacti depending on the size of your database and data collector infrastructure (sockets, cores, threads).
+When using this N-Tiered methology, most customers will use Cacti's `script server` which is pool of memory resident PHP interpretors that preloads all scripts used to gather data, therefore, it's super fast, and parallel in nature.
 However, most customers will use SNMP, or SSH to gather metrics from their Devices.
+I mean, how many companies have 50 thousand devices that they monitor with regularity?

-Once the data has been gathered, Cacti then uses eithe an out-of-band or in-band process to store the data into Round Robin Archive files, which represent a flat very well performing Time Series Databases called RRDfiles.
+Once the data has been gathered, Cacti then uses either an out-of-band or in-band process to store the data into Round Robin Archive files, which represent a flat very well performing Time Series Databases called RRDfiles.
 See below for details